Battle of Long Tan: Arrival of the APCs and turning tide of the battle

 Bolstered to nine M113s, 3 Troop again moved forward through the artillery fire with Roberts spreading the additional APCs across the rear of his formation for depth.
 Utilising a track as a guide he reformed the troop into a wide assault formation.
 Beginning the advance at 18:55, 3 Troop prepared for a frontal assault on the VC force.
 Continuing past D Company to their left, the APCs moved forward rapidly, firing their machine-guns.
 A brief but heavy engagement occurred, with the VC responding with automatic fire, including tracer and explosive rounds, mostly missing.
 Arriving at a crucial point in the fighting, the APCs turned the tide of the battle.
 The VC had been massing for another assault which would likely have destroyed D Company, yet the additional firepower and mobility of the APCs broke their will to fight, forcing them to break contact and begin to withdraw as night approached.
-At 19:00 the 32 men from B Company finally entered D Company's position, even as the APCs continued to assault the VC.
+At 19:00 the 32-strong group from B Company finally entered D Company's position, even as the APCs continued to assault the VC.
 After a long approach under mortar fire and the threat of ambush by a superior force, Smith placed Ford on the western side of the D Company defensive position to act as a screen to allow them to treat their wounded and prepare to resist a counter-attack.
 3 Troop swept forward with the APCs continuing to assault a further 500 m before Townsend ordered their return.
 Turning north-west, Roberts moved back to the company location at 19:10.
 Yet even as they did so the VC continued to attack from the north-east, although this too was soon broken off.